-memory, and various input/output devices, including floppy and hard disk drives.
+The term more commonly used to refer to a PCB (printed circuit board bits per inch bits per second bps various input/output devices, including floppy and hard disk drives.
 Available in various widths (8-, 16-, and 32-bit), with accompanying increases in speed.

-cache A high-speed memory that resides logically between a

-central processing unit (CPU) and the main memory.

-This temporary memory holds the data and/or

-instructions that the CPU is most likely to use over and over again and avoids accessing the slower hard or floppy disk drive.
+The pathway used to communicate between the CPU, memory, and bus cache A high-speed memory that resides logically between a central processing unit (CPU) and the main memory.
+This temporary memory holds the data and/or instructions that the CPU is most likely to use over and over again and avoids accessing the slower hard or floppy disk drive.

 CAS Column Address Strobe.
-The clock signal used in dynamic

-RAMs to control the input of column addresses.
+The clock signal used in dynamic RAMs to control the input of column addresses.